 What Sets Us Apart:

 At Northwood School, we attract students from all over the country and from many parts of the world.
-Our diverse population of snow sport student-athletes enjoy the following benefits:
+Our diverse population of student-athletes enjoys the following benefits:

 - Olympic and alpine industry experience and leadership from Tommy Biesemeyer, Director of Skiing

-- Partnership with New York State Ski Education Foundation (NYSEF), a "Gold Certified Club"
+- Relationship with New York State Ski Education Foundation (NYSEF), a "Gold Certified Club"

 - 85-acre campus in the world-renowned Olympic destination of Lake Placid